Musicians write, arrange, conduct, and perform musical compositions.

 - a jazz performance degree is useful for becoming a jazz musician

-- a degree, such as a Bachelor of Music, is often useful for becoming a classical musician.
+- a degree, such as a Bachelor of Music, may be useful for becoming a classical or contemporary musician.

 Musicians need to be: